jnozzi/cocoadev.com/SiteContent/General/FlickeringScollerBug.markdown

 Does anyone have any insight or a solution to this problem?
 ----

-When autohiding the scrollers, make sure to set the [[NSScrollView]] to have both a vertical AND a horizontal scroller (via setHasHorizontalScroller:YES).
+When autohiding the scrollers, make sure to set the General/NSScrollView to have both a vertical AND a horizontal scroller (via setHasHorizontalScroller:YES).
 Although the horizontal scroller is never shown, this eliminates the flickering vertical scroller bug.